-Nigeria and Africa at large have a lot of problems – some consp.icuous – some not.
+Nigeria and Africa at large have a lot of problems – some conspicuous – some not.
 It’s easy to point a hand at corruption and poor governance, etc. but one mistake we make is we often overlook the roots and want to treat the symptoms.
-For example, bad roads in Nigeria is not the root problem it’s a symptom and effect of Lack of Accountability and Poor Governance which is a symptom of exploitation in Politics which is a symptom of lack of proper education.
+For example, bad roads in Nigeria are not the root problem it’s a symptom and effect of a lack of accountability and poor Governance.
+This is also a symptom of exploitation in Politics which is a symptom of a lack of proper education.

-One of the roots of Nigeria’s Economic backwardness is a mindset that isn’t geared towards Economic Prosperity and Development at the Individual Level.
-Seeing that Individuals constitute society, it is imperious for every individual to think advanced for the society to advance.
+One of the roots of Nigeria’s economic backwardness is a mindset that isn’t geared towards economic prosperity and development at the individual level.
+Seeing that Individuals constitute society, it is imperious for every individual to think advanced for society to advance.

-Ahmad Tubo and some friends had this ideology and founded Ednue Initiative off it.
+Ahmad Tubo and some friends had this ideology and founded Ednue Initiative on it.
 I had the privilege of Interviewing Ahmad.
 Read our Enlightening Conversation below.

 My name is Ahmad Tubo.
 I like to describe myself as an entrepreneur who believes in social impact investments; also as a passionate millennial who understands to a significant degree African challenges of inefficiency and believes the gift of life can be an influence to live a purposeful life of selfless service.

 I’m so excited about this story.
 Before we progress, What is your word for anyone with a non-conventional idea?